-The general trend of decreased variability amplitude (particularly in high-continuum states) with increasing $\tau{\rm cond}$, $\tau{\rm subl}$, suggests that if the BLR is bounded by dust, then the dust sublimation and dust condensation timescales are long when compared to the BLR "size" and characteristic timescale of the driving continuum.
+The general trend of decreased variability amplitude (particularly in high-continuum states) with increasing τ{cond} , τ{subl} , suggests that if the BLR is bounded by dust, then the dust sublimation and dust condensation time-scales are long when compared to the BLR 'size' and characteristic time-scale of the driving continuum.
 Kishimoto et al. (2013) recently reported direct evidence for a receding dust sublimation region, using near-IR interferometry of the nearby type I AGN, NGC 4151.
-They find that the size of the near-IR emitting region scales with the long-term average UV/optical continuum flux, brightening with a delay relative to the UV/optical continuum on timescales of a few years.
-This suggests that the macroscopic dust sublimation timescale is at least of order a few years in duration in this object in line with our simulations.
-Similarly, in an independent study Schnülle et al. (2013) found that the radiation from the hot dust in NGC 4151 brightens as the continuum increases with a delay of ~ 50 days.
-They suggest that the hot dust is cooler than the sublimation temperature and therefore lies beyond the dust sublimation radius and is fairly robust to destruction by UV photons on short timescales, again pointing toward a rather static dust distribution.
+They find that the size of the near-IR emitting region scales with the long-term average UV/optical continuum flux, brightening with a delay relative to the UV/optical continuum on time-scales of a few years.
+This suggests that the macroscopic dust sublimation time-scale is at least of order a few years in duration in this object in line with our simulations.
+Similarly, in an independent study Schnülle et al. (2013) found that the radiation from the hot dust in NGC 4151 brightens as the continuum increases with a delay of ~50 d.
+They suggest that the hot dust is cooler than the sublimation temperature and therefore lies beyond the dust sublimation radius and is fairly robust to destruction by UV photons on short time-scales, again pointing towards a rather static dust distribution.

-In summary, while allowing the location of the BLR outer boundary to vary in response to continuum variations has some obvious advantages (allowing a more compact BLR in low continuum states and a larger BLR in high continuum states), these (advantages) are mitigated by the excess variability produced during high continuum states.
-Our simple toy model suggests that dust can suppress the variable contributions to the line emission from the outer BLR, provided that the dust sublimation timescales are long.
+In summary, while allowing the location of the BLR outer boundary to vary in response to continuum variations has some obvious advantages (allowing a more compact BLR in low-continuum states and a larger BLR in high-continuum states), these (advantages) are mitigated by the excess variability produced during high-continuum states.
+Our simple toy model suggests that dust can suppress the variable contributions to the line emission from the outer BLR, provided that the dust sublimation time-scales are long.
 These simulations therefore appear to favour a BLR outer boundary which is robust to significant continuum variations (i.e. a static BLR outer boundary).